-It is impossible to get a full picture of the state of progress towards achieving gender equality in any of the of the seven countries surveyed.
+It is impossible to get a full picture of the state of progress towards achieving gender equality in any of the seven countries surveyed.

 The UK comes closest to providing a complete dataset, with 96% of the data published on a dedicated and easy-to-find website, although the UK has not published data for SDG 16.2.2 on the "number of victims of human trafficking per 100,000 population, by sex, age and form of exploitation".
+What they did instead, is provide an explanation as to why this data is not currently available, and provide further information and external links to related data that is available.